-We only have three prices for data recovery: $300, $400, and $500 (not including donor parts for head swaps, if necessary).
+We only have three prices for data recovery: $300, $400, and $500 (not including donor parts, if necessary).
 We disclose all pricing info on our website and have no hidden fees.
-Before even sending us your drive, use our Rate Calculator to determine your out-the-door cost.
-Or, submit our Chances Form and we’ll reply with a fixed-price quote.
+Before sending us your drive, use our Rate Calculator to determine your out-the-door cost.
+Or, submit our Chances Form, and we’ll reply with a fixed-price quote.

-They will receive your drive, then provide a price quote (often with a labor fee if the recovery is unsuccessful).
-Their rates typically include a range of prices (i.e., $800-$2400), rather than a flat fee.
+They will receive your drive, then provide a price quote (often including a labor fee if the recovery is unsuccessful).
+Some companies even charge for their “diagnosis.”
+Their data recovery rates typically include a range of prices (i.e., $800-$2400), rather than a flat fee.
 This quote is often based more on how important they think your data is, and how much you’re willing to pay, not the actual problem with your drive.

 Because our rates are independent of the problem with your drive, our diagnosis can be trusted.
 There is no incentive for us to say your drive has “bad heads” when we charge the same price even if a head swap is necessary.
-If donor parts are required, we charge you the exact price we pay (and even send you a link to the exact drive online).
+If donor parts are required, we charge you the exact price we pay (and also send you a link to the precise drive online).

-Our success rate is ~80%.
+Our success rate is ~85%.
 But, some specific hard drive models are significantly more or less likely to be recovered.
 For example, 3.5″ Seagate 3TB “DM” drives often have unrecoverable platter damage, so the chances of success for this model will be lower than a 2.5″ Fujitsu 250GB drive.
-In fact, severe platter damage causes at least 5-10% of all failed drives to be unrecoverable.
-By providing a “Chances Form,” we give our customers realistic expectations of their likelihood for a successful recovery.
+Severe platter damage causes at least 5-10% of all failed drives to be unrecoverable.
+By providing a “Chances Form,” we give our customers realistic expectations of their likelihood of a successful recovery.

-They will often intentionally misdiagnose your drive in order to justify their high prices.
-Several times a week we receive drives that went to other companies first and our customers were told the heads were bad (and quoted over $1000).
-Then we diagnose the drive and determine the heads are actually good and the problem with the drive was something else entirely (i.e. PCB, firmware corruption, etc.).
+They will often intentionally misdiagnose your device to justify their high prices.
+Several times a week, we receive drives that went to other companies first, and our customers were told the heads are bad (and quoted over $1000).
+Then we diagnose the drive and determine the heads are good, and the problem with the drive was something else entirely (i.e., bad PCB, firmware corruption, etc.).

-Other companies say things like “we have a 99% success rate,” when in fact, this is an impossible number to achieve.
+Other companies say things like “we have a 99% success rate,” when, in fact, this is an impossible number to achieve.
 Given that 5-10% of all failed drives have unrecoverable platter damage, 95% is the closest possible success rate.
-But, in reality, there are other issues that can make a drive unrecoverable (firmware corruption, bad/lost ROM chip, file corruption, encryption failures, etc.), so even 95% is highly unlikely for any data recovery company to actualize.
+But, in reality, other issues can make a drive unrecoverable (firmware corruption, bad/lost ROM chip, file corruption, encryption failures, etc.), so even a 90% success rate is highly unlikely for any data recovery company to actualize.

 Tell it like it is